-All of this put together make the Northern Capital of Russia, the most European-like city in the country, a unique, elegant, and magnificent place, well worth exploring.
+All of this put together makes the Northern Capital of Russia, the most European-like city in the country, a unique, elegant, and magnificent place, well worth exploring.

-Thus, when walking along the streets of Saint Petersburg anyone can breathe the cultural atmosphere which people such as Lomonosov, Derzhavin, Pushkin, Gogol and Dostoevsky did when they were writing their masterpieces.
+Thus, when walking along the streets of Saint Petersburg anyone can breathe the cultural atmosphere in which people such as Lomonosov, Derzhavin, Pushkin, Gogol, and Dostoevsky did when they were writing their masterpieces.
 And, if you come, you too will experience such a great cultural and poetical atmosphere.

 From the famous Hermitage State Museum to the summer residences of the Russian Tsars, from the majestic architectural of cathedrals and churches like St. Isaac and Kazan Cathedral or the Church on the Spilled Blood, one of the most pictured churches in the city, find out St. Petersburg's most visited and interesting tourist attractions.

 Most of the great and well known orthodox churches in St. Petersburg are located in the heart of the city, while others, those small parish churches, are spread out and hidden randomly everywhere.
-They come in different size, shape, and architectural styles, but they all are spectacularly beautiful.
-Some are even places of worship to the city.
+They come in different sizes, shapes, and architectural styles, but they all are spectacularly beautiful.
+Some are even places of worship in the city.

-St. Petersburg is home to dozens of splendid and elegant monuments and statues, which are a very important addiction to St Petersburg attractions.
-Each of them are devoted to the city's most prominent public figures (poets, scientists, military leaders), as well as celebrate the remarkable and suffering historical events that have marked and formed this beautiful Russian city.
+St. Petersburg is home to dozens of splendid and elegant monuments and statues, which are a very important addition to St Petersburg attractions.
+Each of them is devoted to the city's most prominent public figures (poets, scientists, military leaders), as well as celebrate the remarkable and suffering historical events that have marked and formed this beautiful Russian city.

 The majestic rivers and canals of St. Petersburg easily rival those of Amsterdam and Venice.
 Along with its many bridges, those historic rivers and canals are an essential feature of the city, as well as an essential part of any sightseeing itinerary.
-Together with its palaces, parks, and monuments they create a unique poetical image of Saint Petersburg Russia, which almost everyone fall in love.
+Together with its palaces, parks, and monuments, they create a unique poetical image of Saint Petersburg Russia, which almost everyone falls in love with.

 Considering that the imperial city is built on over 100 islands, the bridges, like the rivers and canals, are an essential part of St. Petersburg's architectural make-up.
 There are over 500 bridges, but only a few are worth mentioning as not all are architectural and technological masterpieces, so interesting to see.
 The not-to-miss bridges are those who raise up late at night from May till July.

-St. Petersburg is one of the greenest major cities of Russia.
+St. Petersburg is one of the greenest major cities in Russia.
 The city offers large areas of green space, including beautiful historic gardens and extensive leisure parks where everyone can take a nice stroll or relax for free, apart from a few exceptions.
-From the famous Summer Garden to the Field of Mars, found out the most interesting parks and gardens of the city.
+From the famous Summer Garden to the Field of Mars, find out the most interesting parks and gardens of the city.

-It is not only palaces and churches, or monuments and several exhibitions that make up St Petersburg's gigantic treasure-house of art and architectural gems, but there are also many interesting city's public buildings to explore, such as the famous Mariinsky Theater, the Alexandrinsky Theater, and the Mikhailovsky Theatre.
+It is not only palaces and churches, or monuments and several exhibitions that make-up St Petersburg's gigantic treasure-house of art and architectural gems, but there are also many interesting city's public buildings to explore, such as the famous Mariinsky Theater, the Alexandrinsky Theater, and the Mikhailovsky Theater.
 Throughout the year inside of these famous building both Russians and visitors enjoy rich traditions of musical theater, drama, and classical music, renowned throughout the world.

 A trip to St Petersburg is not complete without a visit to at least one of the worldwide famous St Petersburg attractions such as the Imperial Palaces and Complex Parks situated in the city's suburbs.
 Just 30 km away from the city you can admire the wealth and heritage of the Tsar's residences, which is made of splendid neoclassical buildings, large gardens and parks filled with unique architectural monuments and works of sculptures, fountains, lakes, trees, flowers, and much more.